oicnanev/CompArch-ISEL-2324/Assignments/Assigment_1/README.md

 The work must be carried out in groups and counts towards the evaluation process of the Curricular Unit (UC) Computer Architecture (AC).

 Each group must submit the work carried out on the CA meta discipline page on ISEL's Moodle platform, in the form of a list of the developed program (.
 S and .lst), duly indented and succinctly commented.
-The answers to the questions asked in this statements should be included in the programme listing itself, in the form of comments
+The answers to the questions asked in this statements should be included in the program code itself, in the form of comments

 ## The deadline for submission is **March 25, 2024**.